 A related issue is whether a function of employment should enter the wage equation.
 The 2-digit industry set-up of the present analysis lends itself very well to this kind of test, because sectoral employment is not very likely to be correlated with the aggregate rate of unemployment.
-In the empirical analysis we will try the following specification proposed in Lee and Pesaran (1993): $n{jt} - n{j}^{}$, where n{jt} is the (natural log of) number of employees in sector j at time t, and n_j^ is the lowest level of dependent employment in sector j tolerable to wage setters.
-In empirical analysis, n_j^ was proxied by the one-year lagged average number of employees in sector j.
+In the empirical analysis we will try the following specification proposed in Lee and Pesaran (1993): $n{it} - n_i^$ , where $n{it}$ is the (natural log of) number of employees in sector j at time t, and $n_j^$ is the lowest level of dependent employment in sector j tolerable to wage setters.
+In empirical analysis, $n_j^$ was proxied by the one-year lagged average number of employees in sector j.

 (c) the set of shift variables: these variables usually include some function of real wages, labour productivity and fiscal terms (tax wedge, replacement ratio, ...).
-Here we follow the suggestion from Lee and Pesaran (1993), and include among the shift variables x{jt-i} , a (lagged) measure of output per head corrected for sectoral terms of trade.
-We should also include measures of the tax wedge and replacement ratio, but they were unfortunately unavailable for 2-digit industry quarterly data.
+Here we follow the suggestion from Lee and Pesaran (1993), and include among the shift variables

-$w{it-i} - p{t-i}$, the lagged real consumer wage;
+$w{jt-i} - p{t-i}$ , the lagged real consumer wage;

-$w^{A}{t-i} - p{t-i}$, the lagged real alternative consumer wage (this can be conveniently measured by the real consumer wage of sectors other than j, in the empirical analysis we adopt a fixed-weight mean);
+$w^{A}{t-i} - p{t-i}$ , the lagged real alternative consumer wage (this can be conveniently measured by the real consumer wage of sectors other than j, in the empirical analysis we adopt a fixed-weight mean);